hunter1992/zhmfem/README.md

 ### Aim

-Use the two-dimensional plane elements (Tri2D3N and Quad2D4N elements) in ZHMFEM to calculate the plane stress problem of a square thin plate.
-Obtain node displacement, integral point stress, and thin plate deformation.
+Use the two-dimensional plane elements (Tri2D3N and Quad2D4N elements in ZHMFEM) to calculate the plane stress problem mentioned above.
+Obtain nodal displacement, integral point stress, and the plate deformation.

 Triangular elements and rectangular elements are used to mesh square thin plates, as shown in Figure 4-8(a) and 4-8(b).